 An A to Z Guide to Lectin-Free Cooking

-Welcome to my kindergarten class!
-This lesson is for newbies to the lectin-free lifestyle or those who simply like to look at pictures of delicious ingredients (so, everyone) This is no ordinary alphabet.
-C is for cat?
-Come on, cats don’t even like us!
-This alphabet is about all things lectin-free, where C definitely stands for chocolate and every other letter represents something equally as beneficial and nourishing for our bodies.
+Welcome to my Lectin-Free for Beginners class!
+This lesson is for newbies to the lectin-free lifestyle or those who simply like to look at pictures of delicious ingredients (so, everyone).
+This is an A to Z guide about all things lectin-free, where C definitely stands for chocolate and every other letter represents something equally as beneficial and nourishing for our bodies.

 This article contains affiliate links.
 Please read my disclosure policy for more information.

 For each letter of the alphabet, I’ve chosen a popular lectin-free food item or items that I’ve incorporated into my lifestyle on a regular basis.
 I’ve also provided links to my favorite foods and products I personally use and recommend in baking and cooking.
 So, everyone sit cross-legged on your virtual mat and get ready for some lectin-free learnin.’

 - Avocados are recommended every single day on the Plant Paradox diet.